crearth/l-system/README.md

 * color: name of the color you want, without capitals

 ### History
-A history.txt file will be created when running the main.py for the first time.
+A history.txt file will be created in the directory 'logs' when running the main.py for the first time.
 Every time you run the program, a new line will be added with the configuration information and timestamp.

 ### History backups
 If you wish, you can make backups on a hourly rate with the bash script `backup.sh`.
 Add the following to your crontab (command crontab -e):